constantinadrian/gm_v2_unit_test/README.md

  - #### Strategy

     - The website was built for those users who want to have a business professional look.
-The website is designed with search functionality that allow users to search producs from different category and with different keywords.
+The website is designed with search functionality that allows users to search products from different category and with different keywords.
 In order to attract more users and keep them on the website, a variety of large products and accessories have been made available for them.
-The purpose of all functionality it's for the owner of website to promote his brand of products as well.
+The purpose of all functionality it's for the owner of the website to promote his brand of products as well.

     | Opportunity                                 | Importance | Viability / Feasibility |
     | :------------------------------------------ | :--------: | :---------------------: |